mudasobwa/mudasobwa.github.io/_posts/2018-03-29-iteraptor-for-the-rescue.md

 **`Iteraptor#escoger(*filters, **params, &λ)`** — filters the receiver according to the set of filters given (filters use case-equality) and, optionally, iterates the resulting structure if the block was given.
-Might be treated an an extended analogue of `Enumerable#select`.
+Might be treated an extended analogue of `Enumerable#select`.

 _alias:_ **`segar`**, _block arguments:_ **`key, value`**